Magnon bands and transverse transport in a proposed two-dimensional $Cu_2F_5$ ferrimagnet

 with $H_{k}^{II}=\left[H_{k}^{I}\right]^{*}$.
 The basis is $\psi_{k}^{\dagger}=\left( a_{k}^{\dagger},b_{-k},a_{-k},b_{k}^{\dagger}\right)$.
 The first block of the Hamiltonian matrix is:

 with $\tilde{S}\equiv(2S-1)/2=1/2$ and structure factors $\gamma_k = cos(k_x/2)$, $\eta_k =cos(k_y/2) $, and $m_k=-sin(k_x/2)sin(k_y/2)$.

 The Hilbert space was doubled in this procedure, so it carries not only the magnon (pseudo-) particle states but also non-physical hole states.
-To diagonalize Hamiltonian (\ref{hamiltonian_main}) we use a Bogoliubov transformation, where the two physical solutions have eigenvalues:
+To diagonalize Hamiltonian (\ref{hamiltonian_main}), we use a Bogoliubov transformation, where the two physical solutions have eigenvalues:

-That is the band structure of the system.
+That is the system's band structure, showing the energies of the bands.
+As we made $\hbar=1$, the energies in all band structure plots here are represented in units of frequency (hertz).
 The up/down magnons carry magnetic dipole momentum $\sigma g_{\sigma} \mu_B$, with $\sigma=\pm1$.
 For AFM systems, the g-factor $g_{\sigma}$ is the same for both magnon species, so it is usually absorbed into another constant.
 For ferrimagnets, however, usually $g_\uparrow \neq g_\downarrow$ due to the inequivalence of the spins in the two sublattices, and it is essential to carry the g-factors in the expressions \cite{Nakata2021}.